Software tips, techniques, and news.

 TIP: If your solution is in production and you don't want to do this on a live copy, take the latest backup and do this work and the remainder of the conversion from the backup.

 Right now is a good time to eliminate/purge items no longer used rather than carrying around the luggage throughout the conversion.
-Identifying the relationships to purge is top priority as we like to rename the table occurrences to a single naming convention.
+Identifying the relationships to purge is a top priority as we like to rename the table occurrences to a single naming convention.
 We recommend you run the solution through MetadataMagic or BaseElements each time you purge items to ensure you didn't create any errors and identify new items to purge.
 In a worse case scenario, you can easily go to a backup.
 Do the purging before the renaming to reduce your workload.
 Make sure you get approval before purging layouts and scripts as sometimes they are used by developers only.

 TIP: When purging you should also look for items used in indirection, referencing an item by name instead of by the elements internal id before purging.